 “They all testified that you wanted to see the ballots before they were mailed,” said Farrell.

 “They’re all liars,” responded Raia.

-Ferrell asked Raia, “You agree that bearers shouldn’t tell voters who to vote for,” which Raia said, “agreed.”
+Farrell asked Raia, “You agree that bearers shouldn’t tell voters who to vote for?,” which Raia said, “agreed.”

 “But bearers can’t take unsealed ballots from voters, and they shouldn’t be brought back to the campaign office.
 There’s no circumstance a vote-by-mail ballot should be brought back to campaign headquarters,” Farrell stated to Raia.